open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 ## Use cases with multiple CDOC2 Shares Servers holding shares of capsules

 These use cases are useful, when Sender knows that Recipient can use some eID means for authenticating themselves, but cannot use eID means that support encryption/decryption.
-These allow Sender to divide the key material into Key Shares according to a [secret-sharing scheme](<https://en.wikipedia.org/wiki/Secret_sharing>) and distribute those among multiple independent CSS-s.
+These allow Sender to divide the key material into Key Shares according to a [secret-sharing scheme](<https://en.wikipedia.org/wiki/Secret_sharing>) and distribute those among multiple independent CSSs .
 Recipient would need to authenticate to CSS servers and download all the shares in order to reconstruct the KEK from those.

 ### UC.KTS.06 Forward Capsule Shares